 27.4.
 Warnings: Written warnings may be issued by digital text (email/WhatsApp/SMS) for first time or minor violations.

 27.5.
 Censure: The Organisers, following completion of the race, may censure a Challenger.
 A censure may include a warning, either public or private and may eliminate the Challenger from future races.
 A written warning (see 34.4) or disqualification must have occurred before censure.

 27.7.
-Challengers deviating from the main race route for any reason will incur a time penalty (which will generally be equivalent to three times the time that it would take to cycle the omitted section of the route in the prevailing weather conditions).
+Challengers deviating from the main race route for any reason will incur a time penalty (which will generally be minimum times the time that it would take to cycle the omitted section of the route in the prevailing weather conditions).
 If the deviation is forced by the race director, the time penalty may be adjusted to ensure that no Challenger is unfairly prejudiced.
 Accidental/navigational error - refer to 15.4.

 27.9.
 The race director has the authority to override any time penalty should he deem that no significant advantage has been secured by the infringement.